deepakdogus/Hero_Traveler/README.md

 ### Web Shortcut

-If you're doing your development on a macOS device, you can use the root-level AppleScript to run everything you may need to get the development server running with all your latest code changes:
+If you're doing your development on a macOS device, you can use the root-level AppleScript to run everything you may need to get the development server and web app running with all your latest code changes:

 ```bash
 scripts/start-dev